-Many aquatic invertebrates seek out these biofilm laden leaves and begin shredding them to ingest the most nutritious and soft parts.
-Other invertebrates may patiently wait for discarded particles of food to be delivered to them by the current or actively collect small scraps from the stream bed.
-A few are predatory which spend their time hunting for other invertebrates which have found themselves vulnerable.
+Aquatic invertebrates are frequently characterized by what they eat rather than their taxonomic name.
+Some called “shredders” eat biofilm laden leaves whereas those called “collectors” wait for particles of food to be delivered to them by the current or actively collect small scraps from the stream bed.
+A few are predatory, spending their time hunting for other invertebrates while others called “scrapers” eat algae or biofilm directly from rock or other surfaces.
 This whole food web is overshadowed by the presence of fish which regularly occupy the top trophic level and continuously monitor the water column for anything that may fit in their mouth.